-The mission of The University of Findlay College of Pharmacy is to prepare pharmacists dedicated to improving patients’ lives through practice, service, and research.
+The mission of the University of Findlay College of Pharmacy is to prepare pharmacists dedicated to improving patients’ lives through practice, service, scholarship, and lifelong learning.

 Health Professions Programs

 • Doctor of Occupational Therapy

 • Doctor of Pharmacy